Fryingpannn/.NETCore_MVC_RESTAPI/README.md

 > - RESTful API guidelines
 > - HTTP (GET, POST, PUT, PATCH, DELETE, status codes)
 > - Views (Razor, Shared Layout, ViewBag, RenderSection)
-> - Docker (Container, Images, Deploying on Docker Hub)
+> - Docker (Container, Image, Deploying on Docker Hub)
 > - Microsoft Azure (Deployment: Docker Image + SQL Database)

 *Note: Please excuse the large amount of comments in my code, which I had to use for notes and later review, as this is my first time using the .NET Core framework.*